peet86/Ratyli/README.md

 ## Notes
 * Requires jQuery 1.7+.
 * Works in all A-grade browsers and IE9+.
-* The plugin's name inspired by the famous hungarian food: Ratyli. ;)
+* The name inspired by the famous hungarian food: Ratyli. ;)

 ## License
 This plugin is available under [the MIT license](http://mths.be/mit).